Guillermo Franco

 Guillermo "Guille" Luis Franco Farquarson (born 3 November 1976) is a former professional footballer who played as a striker.
-Born in Argentina, he represented the Mexico national team.
+Born and raised in Argentina, he played for the Mexico national team.

 Early life

 Guillermo Franco was born in Corrientes, the capital city of the Corrientes Province in Argentina.

 Club career

 San Lorenzo

 Franco began his career with Argentine Primera División side San Lorenzo, playing with the team from 1996 to 2002 mainly as a right winger.

 Monterrey

 He then joined Mexican Monterrey in the middle of 2002, and made his debut during the 2002 Apertura.
 Franco was very successful with the Rayados, and led the league in scoring during the 2004 Apertura with 15 goals in 16 games, playing as a striker.
 He was part of the team that won the Mexican Primera División championship in 2003 and achieved runner-up position twice in 2004 and 2005.

-Villareal
+Villarreal

 Subsequently, Franco spent three years in Spain playing for Villarreal, but his spell was plagued with injuries.
-In his first season, Franco helped Villareal reach the semifinal of the UEFA Champions League where they lost to Arsenal.
+In his first season, Franco helped Villarreal reach the semifinal of the UEFA Champions League where they lost to Arsenal.
 Franco also scored a goal that qualified Villarreal for the UEFA Cup, in a 1–0 victory against Celta de Vigo.